 Have an asthma action plan

-People with a written asthma action plan are better equipped to manage their symptoms and so less likely to be admitted to hospital because of their asthma.
+People who use a written asthma action plan are better equipped to manage their symptoms and so less likely to be admitted to hospital because of their asthma.
 Take it to your annual review appointment and fill it in with your GP or asthma nurse.

 Check your inhaler technique

 Ask your GP or asthma nurse to check your inhaler technique at your next appointment so you can be sure you're getting full benefits of the medicines.

 Made a new year's resolution?
 We can help you stick to it